September 28, 2023

-- FIRES: Conditions have improved but smoke from wildfires continues to impact many sections of the GDT.
+- WILDFIRES: Conditions have improved but smoke from wildfires continues to impact some sections of the GDT.
+Check out the current smoke forecast for more information.
+Fire hazard ratings are currently low to moderate in the Rockies, and there are no fire bans.
 If you must have a campfire in the backcountry, ensure you follow the rules.

 - A Kananaskis Conservation Pass will be required for all vehicles visiting Kananaskis Country and provincial sites in the Bow Valley Corridor.
 The pass is not required for people arriving without a vehicle on foot, horseback or bicycle.

-- Highway 1 road construction 4 km east of Golden – No daytime stoppages until September 26, 2022.
-Prepare for delays and weekday nighttime closures (10pm-7am).
-Extended 24 hour closure will be in effect beginning September 27.
-If necessary, detour via Highway 93S and Highway 95
+- Highway 1 road construction 4 km east of Golden – highway will be closed 24/7 until October 6, except weekends.
+If necessary, detour via Highway 93S and Highway 95.

 - BC Parks lists Walker Creek FSR as closed at km 37 due to unsafe road conditions, but the road remains accessible beyond that point for those with high clearance 4WD vehicles willing to drive the very rough and overgrown road all the way to from the Bastille Creek trailhead.

 - For more information, check out Alberta 511 and Drive BC.

 Akamina‐Kishinena Provincial Park

 Castle Wildland Provincial Park